 This is the first in the Cooking with Oil Series, which will look at the best types of oils to use for cooking, their benefits and why you should add them to your diet.

-The benefits of Olive Oil for hair were discussed in two previous articles – Softer & Shinier Hair with Olive Oil & The Difference Between Virgin & Extra Virgin Olive Oil.
+The benefits of olive oil for hair were discussed in two previous articles – Softer & Shinier Hair with Olive Oil and The Difference Between Virgin & Extra Virgin Olive Oil.
 Contrary to some concern out there, olive oil isn’t carcinogenic.

 Benefits of Cooking with Extra Virgin Olive Oil